sanjanajoshi/Eargo-Challenge/README.md

 Problem 1:
  Write a function to calculate change for given number (number represents cents) The function will return list, vector or collection of numbers representing the number of quarters(25), dimes(10), nickels (5), pennies (1) that would yield the correct change.
-# Example:
-# For 83¢, the function will return 3 quarters, 0 dime, 1 nickel and 3 pennies.
+#Example: For 83cents, the function will return 3 quarters, 0 dime, 1 nickel and 3 pennies.

 Solution: The idea is to use the greedy approach i.e for a given number it tries to give as many quarters as possible first.
 Then, it goes on to check dime, nickel and pennies in the last.
 HOW TO EXECUTE THE PROGRAM:
 1. Run the program on Eclipse